Hook (film)

-Spielberg began developing Hook in the early 1980s with Walt Disney Productions and Paramount Pictures, which would have followed the Peter Pan storyline seen in the 1924 silent film and 1953 animated Disney film.
+Spielberg began developing Hook in the early 1980s with Walt Disney Productions and Paramount Pictures.
+It would have followed the Peter Pan storyline seen in the 1924 silent film and 1953 animated Disney film.
 It entered pre-production in 1985, but Spielberg abandoned the project.
 Hart developed the script with director Nick Castle and TriStar Pictures before Spielberg decided to direct in 1989.
 It was shot almost entirely on sound stages at Sony Pictures Studios in Culver City, California.

-Released on December 11, 1991, Hook received mixed reviews from critics, who praised the performances (particularly those of Williams and Hoffman), John Williams' musical score, and production values, but criticized the screenplay and tone.
-Although it was a commercial success, its box office take was lower than expected.
-Despite its five nominations at the 64th Academy Awards, Spielberg came to be disappointed with Hook.
-Nevertheless, it has gained a strong cult following since its release, and spawned merchandise, including video games, action figures, and comic book adaptations.
+Released on December 11, 1991, Hook received mixed reviews from critics, who praised the performances (particularly those of Williams and Hoffman), John Williams' musical score, and the film's production values, but criticized the screenplay and tone.
+The film also received five nominations at the 64th Academy Awards.
+Although the film was a commercial success and become the fourth-highest-grossing film of 1991, it failed to meet the studio's expectations.
+Since its release, Hook gained a strong cult following, and it is considered by many to be a cult classic.